Saturday, August 26, 2023

 Sew rows together and press all seams toward the row with the rectangle.

-These blocks will be set into 4-block units, rotating so the rectangles are on the outsides and the center brings together the triangles.
+These blocks will be set into 4-block units of all A or all B, rotating so the rectangles are on the outsides and the center brings together the triangles.

 In developing my pressing plan, I found it all nests except for the triangles in the centers of these 4-block units.
 Careful sewing kept the points meeting fine.